On the asymptotic behaviour of semigroups for flows in infinite networks: An abstract result on semigroup asymptotics

 \section{An abstract result on semigroup asymptotics}

-The asymptotic behaviour of $C_0$-semigroups is a topic that is widely covered in literature but much less is known when the semigroups are not strongly continuous.
-However, in a recent series of papers several authors investigated the asymptotic behaviour of semigroups with weaker regularity properties and semigroups without any regularity properties at all (cf.\ \cite{GerlachLB}, \cite{Gerlach2017}, \cite{Glueck2019}, \cite{Dobrick2020}).
-In \cite{Glueck2019} the authors introduce the concept of the semigroup at infinity to investigate the asymptotical behaviour of semigroup representations with respect to the strong operator topology.
-In \cite{Dobrick2020} this concept was adapted to study convergence of semigroup representations with respect to the operator topology; and this adaption is used in this paper to prove an abstract convergence result which will be applied to network flows in Section~\ref{section:applications-to-transport-equations-in-infinite-networks}.
+The asymptotic behaviour of $C_0$-semigroups is a topic widely covered in the existing literature and much less is known when the semigroups are not strongly continuous.
+Recently, however, recently several authors investigated the asymptotic behaviour of semigroups with weaker regularity properties or even no at all (cf.\ \cite{GerlachLB}, \cite{Gerlach2017}, \cite{Glueck2019}, \cite{Dobrick2020}).
+In \cite{Glueck2019} Glück and Haase introduced the concept of the semigroup at infinity to investigate the asymptotic behaviour of semigroup representations with respect to the strong operator topology.
+Following this idea, Glück and the author of the present paper adapted this concept in \cite{Dobrick2020} to study convergence of semigroup representations with respect to the operator topology.
+In the present paper we use the semigroup at infinity to prove an abstract convergence result, which will be then applied to network flows in Section~\ref{section:applications-to-transport-equations-in-infinite-networks}.

 Let $T$ be a bounded operator on a Banach space $E$.
-Then $\calT:= \{T^n : n \in \bbN_0 \}$ is a semigroup of operators and we call the set
+Then $\calT:= \{T^n : n \in \bbN_0 \}$ is a semigroup of operators, and we call the set

 the \textit{semigroup at infinity} associated with the semigroup $\calT$.
-If $\calT_\infty$ is non-empty and compact, then one can apply Jacobs-de Leeuw-Glicksberg decomposition (see e.g.\ \cite[Chapter~16]{Eisner2015}) to the semigroup $\calT_\infty$ to obtain the \textit{projection at infinity} $P_\infty \in \calT_\infty$ (see the discussion above \cite[Theorem~4.3]{Dobrick2020}).
+If $\calT_\infty$ is non-empty and compact, then one can apply the Jacobs-de Leeuw-Glicksberg decomposition (see e.g.\ \cite[Chapter~16]{Eisner2015}) to the semigroup $\calT_\infty$ to obtain the \textit{projection at infinity} $P_\infty \in \calT_\infty$ (see the discussion before \cite[Theorem~4.3]{Dobrick2020}).
 Using the semigroup at infinity we can easily prove the following lemma.

 \begin{lemma} Let $T$ be a power-bounded, positive operator on a Banach lattice $E$ such that all spectral values of $T$ on the unit circle are poles of the resolvent.
 Then the spectral projection of $T$ associated with $\sigma(T) \cap \bbT$ is positive. \end{lemma}